- Integrative Services

 A therapist will also teach you exercises you can do at home to continue to build strength.
 You may also learn how to use certain devices that make it easier to get through your day, including mobility aids like canes or walkers, if you struggle with weakness.

 Physical therapy can help with everything from muscle strength to improving your gait when you walk.
 Since many people dealing with MS also have balance issues, physical therapy focuses on improving balance, as well.

 Physical therapy is one of the best options for MS if you don’t want to depend on medication or other invasive treatment solutions.
 If you or someone you know is dealing with MS and you’re looking for help, contact Holistic Healing Center for more information.
 Today, MS doesn’t have to mean a life of immobility and pain.
 We can help you to manage your symptoms naturally, so you can make the most of each day and learn how to take care of your MS symptoms at home for years to come.
-Give us a call at 732-252-6155 or email us.
+Text us or give us a call at 732-252-6155 or email us.

 What is Multiple Sclerosis?

 Dr. Nancy explains what MS is and how to successfully treat it naturally with physical therapy and a healthy lifestyle.